joelvaneenwyk/dotfiles/README.md

 curl -sL git.io/mycelio | bash
 ```

-This will clone the repository and run `init.sh`.
+This will clone the repository and run `setup.sh`.

 This custom URL was created using the following command: